Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 April 2020
-- move input control sampling to it's own thread
+- (DONE) move input control sampling to it's own thread
 - add preset list scrolling
 - (DONE) improve preset select nav screen by only redrawing the lines that needs updating.
 - (DONE) Use updated filed on preset control to only draw that control.
 This will reduce overall flicker.